axibase/atsd/rule-engine/notifications/web-driver.md

     ![](./images/webdriver-google.png)

 * Open the **Alerts > Outgoing Webhooks** page.
 Create and test a webhook such as Telegram or Slack.
-Verify that screenshot was successfully received in the chat client.
+Verify that screenshot is successfully sent to the chat client.

 * Review Web Driver settings on **Settings > System Information** page.
 Verify that no error is displayed.